-Stand data record Initial data record Simulation record Decision data variables (MSD variables)
+Stand data record Initial data record

 Forest management category

 Maankäyttöluokka

 There are two separate purposes of the variable.
 First, forest management categories are used to regulate the simulation of events.
 Each event is feasible in the categories provided by the actual event definition.
 As a default event is always feasible.